apache/accumulo-website/README.md

 ### Testing using Docker environment

 A containerized development environment can be built using the local Dockerfile.

-A containerized development environment can be built using the local Dockerfile.
 You can build it with the following command:

 ```bash